 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to back up your site manually, then get assistance from a WordPress professional, or use a backup plugin.
+If you don’t want to perform your own site backups, then consider getting support from a WordPress professional, or use a backup plugin.

-You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress site backups here:
+You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress backups here: